algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 I think we are turning from a digital renaissance towards a Baroque.

 with a voice connected to the world in liberation from the conflicts around.

-Of course, it's bold to take on the Borgian Predator-Princes (Bolsonaro, Bukele, Milei, MbS, Trump) assaulting our society for increasingly successful raids.
+Of course, it's bold to take on the Borgian Predator-Princes (Bolsonaro, Bukele, Milei, MbS, Trump) assaulting our society with increasingly successful raids.

 But what can be done?

-There are the furious sharpenings of Yanis Varoufakis, the Know It All smiles of Mersheimer, the moral therapies of Jeffrey Sachs, the the disturbing analysis of employee, and so on.
+There are the furious sharpenings of Yanis Varoufakis, the Know-It-All smiles of Mearsheimer, the moral therapies of Jeffrey Sachs, the disturbing analysis of Giuliano da Empoli...
+They rose to prominence, addressing pressing problems.
-And they have hundreds of them.

-They rose to prominence, addressing pressing problems, Yet their solutions are exclusive, meeting the expectations of the audiences.
+Yet their solutions are exclusive, meeting the expectations of the audiences.
 Such solutions will fail as their contractor victory in detail and no major view emerges.
 On the contrary, the more views they are, the more contradictory they get.

-And we have to admit that the predatory Princess they are right to the they are right to criticise already operates beyond this limit.
+And we have to admit that the Predator-Princes they are right to criticise, already operate beyond these criticisms, so we can't get them like this.

-So they're already beyond these criticisms.
-So you can't get them like this.
-This text is different, it tries not to get involved.
+This text is different; it tries not to get involved.
 There's no right or good, it will not stick to problems and it will not present solutions.

-My approach is architectural and it is generous because it does not decide and it does not exclude.
+My approach is architectural and it is generous because it does not decide, and it does not exclude.

-At the price of complexity.
+**At the price of complexity.**

 Here I want to show how far I'm able to go.
 The endeavour will be fast, complicated and confusing.